Austin E. Quigley Black Box Theatre

 WHEN: 3–5 weeks prior to the Production

-WHO: The SDA Performing Arts Manager meets with the Producer (and other members of the Production Team that the Producer chooses to bring).
+WHO: Student Engagement Manager of Media, Performing Arts, and Publication Production meets with the Producer (and other members of the Production Team that the Producer chooses to bring).

 AGENDA: To review the proposal and clarify all issues concerning the production plans (including but not limited to: seating arrangement, scenic/prop elements, use of fake weapons and/or fake alcohol, lighting plans, etc.).
 IT IS THE RESPONSIBILITY OF THE PRODUCER TO SCHEDULE THIS MEETING, failure to do so will jeopardize the ability of the production to proceed.